 CAPP's mission, on behalf of the Canadian upstream oil and natural gas industry, is to advocate for and enable economic competitiveness and safe, environmentally and socially responsible performance.

-The Canadian Association of Petroleum Producers (CAPP) represents companies, large and small, that explore for, develop and produce natural gas and crude oil throughout Canada.
-CAPP’s member companies produce about 80 per cent of Canada’s natural gas and crude oil.
-CAPP's associate members provide a wide range of services that support the upstream crude oil and natural gas industry.
-Together CAPP's members and associate members are an important part of a national industry with revenues from crude oil and natural gas production of about $110 billion a year.
-CAPP’s mission, on behalf of the Canadian upstream crude oil and natural gas industry, is to advocate for and enable economic competitiveness and safe, environmentally and socially responsible performance.
+The Canadian Association of Petroleum Producers (CAPP) represents companies, large and small, that explore for, develop and produce natural gas and oil throughout Canada.
+CAPP’s member companies produce about 80 per cent of Canada’s natural gas and oil.
+CAPP's associate members provide a wide range of services that support the upstream oil and natural gas industry.
+Together CAPP's members and associate members are an important part of a national industry with revenues from oil and natural gas production of about $101 billion a year.